HMS Iron Duke (F234): Since 2011

 In November 2024, HMS Iron Duke, along with tanker RFA Tideforce, monitored a trio of Russian vessels: the Admiral Gorshkov-class frigate Admiral Golovko, oceanographic research vessel Yantar and Kaliningradneft-class tanker Vyazma as they passed through the North Sea and English Channel en route to the Atlantic.
 All three had been tracked by the Royal Norwegian Navy before the Royal Navy took over.
 HMS Iron Duke and RFA Tideforce both followed the trio through the Dover Strait and Channel before handing over monitoring duties to the French Navy.
 The Yantar, however, continued to remain in the UK’s area of interest, heading north into the Irish Sea, with minehunter HMS Cattistock monitoring the survey vessel.
 As the Golovko and Vyazma continued their journey past France, Iron Duke took over shadowing duties of a second Russian group: frigate Neustrashimy and the replenishment oiler Akademik Pashin, which were making for their home port in the Baltic.
 The British ships remained in contact with the pair back through the Channel and into the North Sea before handing over to Dutch warship, HNLMS De Ruyter to finish escorting them back into the Baltic.
 Throughout the week-long operation, Iron Duke made use of both her own Wildcat helicopter from 815 Naval Air Squadron, plus a Merlin of 814 Naval Air Squadron based at Culdrose, an RAF P8 Poseidon maritime patrol aircraft and aerial assets of other allies to ensure the Russian vessels were closely monitored throughout.

 HMS Iron Duke conducted a similar operation tracking Russian vessels in the Channel in February 2025.

+Due to serious personnel shortages, in early May 2026 the ship was reported to have been stripped of its weapons and sensors and effectively laid up out of service, leaving the Royal Navy with five active frigates.
+In July 2026, the Royal Navy confirmed that the ship had effectively been withdrawn from service.

 Notable billeting

-Prince William served in Iron Duke in the Caribbean for 5 weeks from late June 2008 with the rank of sub-lieutenant.
+Prince William served on Iron Duke in the Caribbean for 5 weeks from late June 2008 with the rank of sub-lieutenant.